-Building upon the results of S2R and of Europe's rail first wave Flagship projects as well as EU-member states rail research and innovation activities, the Flagship Project stemming from this topic is expected to contribute specifically in regional solution linked to system architecture approaches, CCS & Operations, rail infrastructure assets, Rolling Stock as well as customer Services.
+Building upon the results of S2R and of Europe's rail first wave Flagship projects as well as EU-member states rail research and innovation activities, the Flagship Project stemming from this topic is expected to contribute specifically in regional solution linked to system architecture approaches, CCS & Operations, rail infrastructure assets as well as Customer Services.

 Solutions should demonstrate that costs for these areas can be lowered and that solutions can be subsequently deployed under operational conditions.
-Thus, the main focus of this project is to develop in all areas solutions which can be demonstrated under lab-conditions and deployed in an operational environment in a subsequent, fully integrated demonstrator project.
+Thus, the main focus of this project is to develop in all areas solutions which can be demonstrated mainly in an intended environment and deployed in integrated demonstrators in operational environment in a subsequent project.